-At Yellow Dog Veterinary Clinic, pet spay and neuter surgery is more than a routine procedure for Carmel pets.
+At Yellow Dog Veterinary Clinic, dog and cat spay and neuter surgery is more than a routine procedure for Carmel pets.
 We’ll discuss the best time to spay and neuter according to the type and breed of pet you have.
 We’ll also talk about the incomparable benefits your loyal companion will receive as well as discuss the potential drawbacks.
-We strive for the best service possible at our clinic, and you’ll be sent home with your pet after surgery with the appropriate medications and detailed instructions.
+We strive for the best service possible at our animal hospital, and you’ll be sent home with your pet after surgery with the appropriate medications and detailed instructions.

 - Breast tumors are reduced in females, which are malignant in many cases.

 - The chances of developing ovarian and uterine cancer are greatly reduced in females.